-Learning Management Systems, Massive Open Online Courses and Wikis are designed in hypertext format, which offers a more participatory and productive environment to create and share information.
-In these environments, the students navigate on their own to reach objectives (learning) or seek information (searching).
-However, users are sometimes faced with a common and serious problem called disorientation, which is defined as the feeling of being lost in web-based environment.
+Users sometimes face a common and serious problem called disorientation, which is defined as the feeling of being lost in a web-based environment.
 It is important to determine the reasons for disorientation in order to make the students navigate more efficiently in these environments.
-For this purpose, an experimental research was designed and a 223-page wiki environment was developed as a network structured hypertext environment.
-Sixty-nine university students' navigation processes including 6.880 row log data were recorded in order to measure their disorientation scores.
+The aim of this study is to investigate the relationship between navigation patterns, disorientation level and students' cognitive ability.
+For this purpose, an experimental research was designed and a 223-page Wiki environment was developed as a network structured hypertext environment.
+Sixty-nine university students' navigation processes including 6.880-row log data were recorded in order to measure their disorientation scores.
 We found that task complexity negatively affected disorientation scores.
+Disorientation scores decreased as the tasks became more difficult.
 Possible causes of the results are discussed.